-The pH of your plant’s growing medium and water can determine your plant’s ability to absorb nutrients and grow big, beautiful buds.
+Maintaining the proper pH of your cannabis plant’s growing medium and water can determine your plant’s ability to absorb nutrients and grow big, beautiful buds.

 What is pH?